peculiarrichard/image-gallery/README.md

 ## Learnings

-During the development of this project, I learned and improved my skills in:
+During the development of this project, I improved my skills on:

 - **CSS Grid and Flexbox:** Enhanced skills in creating a responsive and aesthetically pleasing staggered grid layout using CSS Grid and Flexbox.
 - **Sass for Styling:** Leveraged Sass to write modular and reusable styles, improving code maintainability and readability.